LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

     **Other phones, including iPhone 17 models other than 17e, do not have the reconnection problems with InPlay DASH Pods** - but see [Increase in DASH Faults](#increase-in-dash-faults) which affects all phone models and seems to be box specific.

-Beginning in 2025, some of the DASH Pods are produced with a newer version of chips and firmware.
+Beginning in 2025, DASH Pods began using the newer version of chips and firmware.
 The only way to tell the difference before use is to examine the paper cover over the Pods inside the box for the word `Atlas` (newer) or `SAW` (older) as shown in the graphic below.
-It is anticipated that `Atlas` Pods, which report electronically as `InPlay BLE`, will become more common.
+These `Atlas` Pods, which report electronically as `InPlay BLE`, are the new version.

 **If you do not already own an iPhone 16 or a 17e, it is strongly suggested you choose an older (iPhone 15 or SE or older) or newer (iPhone 17 that is not the 17e) phone.**